BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 <img src="/assets/img/Anna.jpeg" width="200" alt="Anna Rift" />
 #### Anna Rift

 Anna (they/she) is a sophomore majoring in Computer Science and Mathematics at Boise State University.
-They are currently working on the ChiLL-I/E project.:wq
+They are currently working on the ChiLL-I/E project.

 * * *